Olive Tree (religious movement): Success and controversies

 Although the exact number of followers he gathered is a matter of controversy, Park’s became one of the largest new religious movements in Korea, with perhaps two million members in the mid-1960s.
 It built three “Christian towns,” model villages where followers lived communally.

-At the same time, mainline Christian denominations and several Korean media regarded Park’s movement as a cult, indeed Korea’s quintessential cult, and organized against it what was the first embryo of the future large Korean anti-cult movement.
+At the same time, mainline Christian denominations and several Korean media regarded Park’s movement as a cult and organized the first of the future large Korean anti-cult movement.
 Lee answered that there was indeed in South Korea a problem with cults, but these were the Jehovah’s Witnesses and the Unification Movement founded by Sun Myung Moon rather than his own organization.
 He was also accused of practicing P'ikareum, a ritual where female devotees have sex with the male messianic figure in order to achieve purity.

-Park was arrested for fraud four times, although he initially managed to obtain lenient sentences, according to Moos due to his good relations with president Syngman Rhee, to whom the Olive Tree offered the votes of its followers.
-With the decline of Rhee’s power and his eventual exile from Korea, however, Park had to spend longer periods in jail, both for deceiving his followers with false healing claims and defrauding them of their money (which was then not declared to the tax office), and for illegal electoral practices supporting pro-Rhee candidates.
-Park was in jail from December 27, 1958, to March 26, 1960, and from January 27, 1961, to January 10, 1962.
+Park was arrested for fraud four times, although he initially managed to obtain lenient sentences due to his good relations with president Syngman Rhee, to whom the Olive Tree offered the votes of its followers.
+With the decline of Rhee’s power and his eventual exile from Korea however, Park spent longer periods in jail, both for deceiving his followers with false healing claims and defrauding them of their money (which was then not declared to the tax office) and for illegal electoral practices supporting pro-Rhee candidates.
+Park was in jail from December 27, 1958 to March 26, 1960 and from January 27, 1961 to January 10, 1962.

 In December 1960, some 2,000 Olive Tree followers attacked the offices of the Korean newspaper The Dong-a Ilbo, which had called Park a fraud, overcoming some 400 police officers who tried to protect the premises.
 The incident led to further media criticism of the movement, which was placed under police surveillance.
 The controversies did not initially affect the success of the Olive Tree, which continued to grow and open new churches and other facilities through the 1960s and the 1970s.